 Like all U.S. car makers, Ford had lost substantial sales to foreign manufacturers that were building higher quality, smaller, and more fuel-efficient vehicles.
 Petersen pushed for better products with stronger customer appeal, emphasizing the development of smaller, more efficient cars.

 Petersen’s strong personal leadership was evident in the way he motivated his work force and fostered the team concept in product development and other job disciplines.
 He was known for directing Ford’s design staff to create vehicles they would be proud to park in their own driveways.
 The result: The sleek, aerodynamic Ford Taurus and Mercury Sable, which were the two best-selling vehicles in the market throughout the 1980s, helping fuel Ford’s continued success.

-Petersen was named Chairman of the Board and Chief Executive Officer of Ford Motor Company in 1985.
-He was named the “Most Valuable Person” of 1988 by USA Today and “CEO of the Year” by Chief Executive magazine in 1989.
+Petersen was named chairman of the board and CEO of Ford Motor Company in 1985.
+He was named the “Most Valuable Person” of 1988 by USA Today and “CEO of the Year” by Chief Executive Magazine in 1989.
 His success prompted one industry observer to call Donald Petersen “Ford’s most successful boss since the original Henry in his prime.”